pmsdrh/ytdlbot/README.md

 # Simple Youtube downloader telegram bot
-This is just a simple Youtube downloader bot with node.js (ES6).
-I hope it will become more widespread soon.
+This is just a simple youtube downloader bot with node.js (ES6).
+I hope it improves soon.
 ## How to install
 For install this bot on your server, you need to install libraries in package.json so run this command: